Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Method

-In contrast, for other native language models cultivated from the ground up, since compatibility with the English communities cannot be guaranteed, the retraining of requisite plugins such as LoRA is mandated.
-However, BDM distinguishes itself by its ability to directly integrate plugins from the English communities, offering a inherent advantage that promotes effortless compatibility with the English communities.
+In contrast, when it comes to constructing native language models from scratch, it becomes imperative to retrain requisite plugins like LoRA due to the lack of compatibility with English-speaking communities.
+Nevertheless, BDM stands out by seamlessly incorporating plugins from English-speaking communities, providing an inherent advantage that facilitates effortless compatibility with these communities.